 The application is for use when using concatenation-based library preparations such as the Kinnex full-length RNA libraries.
 If analyzing regular, unconcatenated Iso-Seq libraries, use the Iso-Seq Analysis workflow.
 Alternatively, HiFi reads from Kinnex full-length RNA libraries can first be deconcatenated using the Read Segmentation data utility, and the segmented reads (S-reads) can run through the Iso-Seq Analysis workflow.
+(For a video on using the Kinnex full-length RNA kit, click here.)

-• The application accepts HiFi reads (BAM format) as input.
+The application accepts HiFi reads (BAM format) as input.
 HiFi reads are reads generated with CCS analysis that have a quality value equal to or greater than Q20.